 Privacy & Confidentiality

 Article VII of the Library Bill of Rights states that “All people, regardless of origin, age, background, or views, possess a right to privacy and confidentiality in their library use.”
-The Johnnie Mae Berry library is committed to providing access to resources and materials for users of all abilities, without judgment or surveillance,’ in accordance with the American Library Association’s Statement on Privacy.
+The Johnnie Mae Berry library is committed to providing access to resources and materials for users of all abilities, without judgment or surveillance, in accordance with the American Library Association’s Statement on Privacy.

 Your privacy is also protected by state law.
 Ohio Revised Code Section 149.432 explicitly protects information contained in library records, including patron records, borrowing records, and usage records.
 Library staff members are thus prohibited from disclosing such information as:

-- what books someone currently has checked out
+- what items someone has checked out

 - what materials or resources someone has used in the library or made requests for